 - 27.1 Annual leave is provided for in the NES.
-Casual employees are not entitled to paid annual leave. - Notwithstanding clause 24.5, employees engaged in a regional daily newspaper office, in circumstances where they work the prescribed public holidays, may, by agreement between the employer and an employee or employees, be credited with an extra two weeks and three days' annual leave instead of any penalty provision as provided for by clauses 31.3 or 31.4.
-This provision does not apply to a shiftworker as defined in clause 27.4.
+Casual employees are not entitled to paid annual leave. - 27.2 Notwithstanding clause 24.5, employees engaged in a daily newspaper office, in circumstances where they work the prescribed public holidays, may, by agreement between the employer and an employee or employees, be credited with an extra two weeks and three days' annual leave instead of any penalty provision as provided for by clauses 31.3 or 0.
+Where there is an agreement between an employer and an employee under this clause 27.2, this clause 27.2 applies to the employee instead of clause 27.4.